Maxim-Mushizky/cstructpy/README.md

 * **CHAR_ARRAY**: Fixed-length character array.
 * **BOOL**: Boolean value.
 * **PADDING**: Padding type used for alignment.

+All types, apart from CHAR and PADDING can be invoked as an array with square brackets

 ## Example: Packing and Unpacking